 The bottom line is that the swing states (including IA and TX but not NH) all have some kind of early voting.
 PA is county-by-county, but counties that offer a mail option also provide direct drop-off at county office (these mail votes still need signatures and are thus vulnerable to legal tactics, but at least the drop-off avoids any mail sabotage).

-Here are resources to check how you can vote early in-person:
+Here are resources to check how you can vote early in-person (or by mail/absentee):

 Spread the word: VOTE EARLY IN-PERSON, NOT MAIL.